 Suicide Awareness and Prevention– 1 hour, Elimination of Bias.
 The stress lawyers face is a predictor for depression and untreated depression is the #1 predictor for suicide.
 Lawyers also must deal with the fact that clients can be suicidal.
 This program will help you understand the facts and myths about suicide, recognize signs and indicators for clinical depression, anxiety and suicide and provide resources and a protocol for offering and seeking help to prevent suicide.

-Implicit Bias in the Legal Profession: Focus on Disability – 1 hour, Elimination of Bias.
+Implicit Bias in the Legal Profession: Mental Health and Double Stigma – 1 hour, Elimination of Bias.
 The primary focus of this program is to understand and demonstrate how implicit bias discussions in the legal profession must include mental health (including substance use) and stress issues.
 This program will begin with a general understanding of the concept of implicit bias and discuss how implicit bias stands in the way of lawyers seeking the help they need for mental health and stress issues.
 While it’s hard for anyone to ask for help, there is a double stigma for those already in underrepresented groups.
 This program will address the challenge for lawyers, judges and law students to ask for help for mental health issues, the relationship between mental health issues and diversity and inclusion and a discussion of current challenges and strategies to address them.

 LCL can work with organizations to develop customized programs.
 In addition to those described above, some recent programs include: